TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

 #.
 Click the **+** :guilabel:`Create new record` icon at the top left of the
    Docheader.
 The "New record" wizard displays.

-   .. include:: /Images/AutomaticScreenshots/Access/AccessUserFolder.rst.txt
+   .. include:: /Images/AutomaticScreenshots/Access/AccessNewRecordWizard.rst.txt

 #.
-Click **Website Usergroup** to create a new frontend group.
+Click :guilabel:`Website Usergroup` to create a new frontend group.
 #.
-Name it *Private Area*.
+Name it "Private Area".

    .. include:: /Images/AutomaticScreenshots/Access/AccessNewGroup.rst.txt

 #.
 Save and close the record.
 #.
-Use the "New record" wizard again, but this time create a **Website User**.
+Use the "New record" wizard again, but this time create a :guilabel:`Website User`.
 #.
 Type a username, a password and click the "Private Area" group to select it.

    .. include:: /Images/AutomaticScreenshots/Access/AccessNewUser.rst.txt

-   You can add further information on the **Personal Data** tab if required.
+   You can add further information on the :guilabel:`Personal Data` tab if required.

 #.
 Save and close the record.